lutece-platform/lutece-cms-plugin-blog/README.md

 ## Introduction

-Ce plugin propose une gestion de contenu simple pour un site Lutece
+This plugin provides a simple content management feature to a Lutece site

+Here are the main features :